Fakeurs/user-info-page/README.md

 # user-info-page
-Web page containing user info
+Web page containing user profile info details where we can upload profile picture and edit personal information.